Why do we need so many types of contracts?

-Despite the fact casual workers are not employees as of April 2019, employers must issue them with a contract/statement of written particular.
+Although casual workers are not employees as of April 2019, employers must issue them with a contract/statement of written particular.
 Casual contracts are used for ad hoc cover or work.

-Casual staff have no obligation to accept the hours being offered to them, and in return you have no obligation to offer them hours.
-Casual staff can work any number of hours, however they should not work regular or consistent hours across multiple months.
-If this is the case they become employees and should have a permanent or fixed term contract.
+Casual staff have no obligation to accept the hours being offered to them, and in return, you have no obligation to offer them hours.
+Casual staff can work any number of hours.
+However, they should not work regular or consistent hours across multiple months.
+If this is the case, they become employees and should have a permanent or fixed-term contract.

 Apprentice contracts are tied to the duration of the training course being completed.
 They guarantee the employee a specific amount of time off to either attend college or perform tasks associated with their qualification.

 Once an apprentice qualifies, the contract comes to an end.
-At this point your school can consider the role to see if they want a new apprentice in or to offer a more permanent contract to their ex-apprentice.
+At this point, your school can consider the role to see if they want a new apprentice in or to offer a more permanent contract to their ex-apprentice.

-Contracts are a complicated area of employment law and as a result, it can be very daunting to issue them.
-Nonetheless, the terms are generally reasonably standard and you should be able to have a template with just key information specific to each appointment being added.
+Contracts are a complicated area of employment law, and as a result, it can be very daunting to issue them.
+Nonetheless, the terms are generally reasonably standard, and you should be able to have a template with just key information specific to each appointment being added.
 HR services will be able to supply these.

-It is crucial that contracts are accurate and reflect the offer that was made to your new employee.
+Contracts must be accurate and reflect the offer that was made to your new employee.
 Once committed to writing, you will be legally bound to honour the terms set out in the contract.

 Have a clear idea on the contract from the start

 Contracts should be thought about when planning a job role.
 When starting the recruitment process, you should have a clear idea if the post will be permanent or fixed-term and if any specific conditions apply, for example, the requirement to complete statutory induction for teachers or probation.
 If in doubt, our team of experts is always on hand to help.